COMP2150-24s1/level-design-assessment-abeeratif/README.md

 ### 1.2.
 Drama
 What is the intensity curve?
 How does your design facilitate increasing yet modulating intensity, with moments of tension and relief?

 Throughout the difficulty curve, there is a modulated increase in difficulty which strikes a balance in between anxiety and boredom where the player becomes engaged and in a flow channel.
-As the skill increases, the level must not be too easy or too difficult, otherwise the flow will be broken.
+As the skill increases, the level is not too easy or difficult, which ensures the flow will not be broken.

 The rising action in the intensity curve is when the early encounters in section one start with manageable challenges, gradually introducing mechanics and enemies.